meltano/meltano/docs/src/docs/contributor-guide.md

 It is recommended to add a `label`, `logo_url`, and `description` to the plugin definition, and `docs` and `repo` URLs to the variant definition(s).

 Most of the time, variant definitions should also have a `settings` array with [setting definitions](#setting-definitions).

+Additionally:
-Additionally, `capabilities` should be specified for extractor variants, non-default variant executable names can be specified using `executable`, and default values for [plugin extras](/docs/configuration.html#plugin-extras) can be specified at the plugin definition level and further overridden at the variant definition level.
+- `capabilities` should be specified for extractor variants,
+- non-default variant executable names can be specified using `executable`, and
+- default values for [plugin extras](/docs/configuration.html#plugin-extras) can be specified at the plugin definition level and further overridden at the variant definition level.

 #### Variant definitions